mattparko/liberty-workshop/07_exercise6.md

 ---
 __Exercise 6__

-OpenShift Pipelines
-- Pipeline deploy to test and then prod

-With our Petclinic application optimised for Liberty and manually deployed, let's take a look at some automated approaches to help reduce repetition and toil.
+With our Petclinic application optimised for Liberty and deployed, let's take a look at some automated approaches to help reduce repetition and toil.
 We're going to create a CI/CD workflow using a feature called OpenShift Pipelines, which itself is based on the upstream open source project - Tekton.

 We will use this pipeline to automate the Tomcat to Open Liberty migration that was performed in [Exercise 4](exercise04).
 This would allow us to easily repeat the process for many applications.
 The pipeline will deploy our application into a test namespace, run some stubbed test cases, and then on success will update our production application via OpenShift GitOps (ArgoCD).